Irrevocable Trusts in Arizona - do you need one?

 - Loss of control: One of the main downsides of an irrevocable trust is that you give up control over the assets that are transferred to the trust.
 Once the assets are in the trust, you cannot change the terms or beneficiaries of the trust.

 - Costs: Establishing an irrevocable trust can be more expensive than setting up a revocable trust, as it requires more complex legal work.
+You can also create a last will and testament.

 In summary, setting up an irrevocable trust in Arizona can provide valuable asset protection and tax planning benefits, but it requires careful consideration of the potential drawbacks, including loss of control and higher costs.
 It's important to consult with an experienced estate planning attorney to determine whether an irrevocable trust is the right choice for you.
+If you want to know irrevocable trust disadvantages, call and schedule an appointment with an estate planning lawyer.
+You may want to read more about bulletproof trust pros and cons.

 What Else Can an Irrevocable Trust Do?